Last Updated on February 24, 2026

 Sun Studio

-Memphis, Tennessee may be a town built on cotton, but if you visit you better like music and barbeque.
+Memphis, Tennessee, may be a town built on cotton, but if you visit, you’d better like music and barbecue.
 Especially music.

-And any lover of music looking for things to do Memphis must visit Sun Studio.
-This is where rock ‘n roll was born in a former upholstery shop .
+And any music lover looking for things to do in Memphis must visit Sun Studio.
+This is where rock ‘n roll was born in a former upholstery shop.

 Sun Studio shot to fame after an unknown 18-year-old Elvis Presley walked in one day and recorded his first record.
-The Studio also attracted many others including Johnny Cash, Roy Orbison, Carl Perkins, Jerry Lee Lewis and countless other legendary stars.
-Pay a visit, and you can stand in the same spot each of them did while recording.
+The Studio also attracted many others, including Johnny Cash, Roy Orbison, Carl Perkins, Jerry Lee Lewis, and countless other legendary stars.
+Visit it, and you can stand in the same spot each of them did while recording.

 Now a National Historic Landmark, its tour is interesting and nostalgic, especially the outtakes from some recording sessions.